-One in every 25 men has a low sperm count, or slow motility.
-In plain English, there aren't enough swimmers and the ones he has may be lazy.
+One in every 25 men have a low sperm count, or slow motility In plain English, there aren’t enough swimmers and the ones he has may be lazy.
 So if you are having trouble conceiving, there are healthy lifestyle changes he can make to help you get pregnant.

 It’s time to get your man to push the “off” button on the remote.
 Recent studies published in the British Journal of Medicine found watching more than 20 hours of television a week significantly reduced sperm count and sperm concentration.